paulsengroup/hictk/docs/balancing_matrices.rst

 When balancing files in .mcool or .hic formats, all resolutions are balanced.

-By default balancing coefficients are stored in the input file under the name of "weight".
+By default, balancing coefficients are stored in the input file under the name "weight".

 This can be changed by passing the desired name through the ``--name`` option.